Hi, welcome to the blog of Peter Backx. I use this blog to document the stuff I make and the things that blow up.

 I started life as a techie.
-Messing with that C64 my dad bought and those Radio Shack electronic 100-in-1 experiment kits.
-As was foretold in the stars, I ended up in engineering, but managed to stay away from the real stuff (buildings, chemistry, etc.) and ended up in the computer science department.
+Playing with that C64 my dad bought and those Radio Shack electronic 100-in-1 experiment kits.
+Eventually, I ended up in engineering, the computer science department.

 Bedazzled by all that hardware and especially the miles of network cables, I stuck around after my Master of Science and went for a PhD.
-Right around the 2000 bubble, networking was still hip, so that was going to be my subject.
 I built application clusters, I built grids, I wrote management software and I automated all that.
 I customized JBoss to support hot reloading and load balancing before every server had that.
-Servers adapted to the load, requesting backup, and dynamically adapting.
-It was magic, now that magic is confined to “the book”.
-The one that covers my research and granted me PhD degree.
-Also the one that will forever sit on “the shelf”.

 I also became a big picture thinker.
 Preferring to think about methodologies instead of practicalities.
 But eventually I wanted to prove my theories were right, so I learned to enjoy both the practical and the thought experiment.